 Your physical therapist tests your hips and figures out how best to support this large weight-bearing joint.
 Repetitive motion, arthritis, injury and strain, or surgeries such as hip replacement all benefit from a thorough round of PT treatments.

 Symptoms of Hip Pain Requiring Assessment and Treatment

-The ball of your thigh bone rests inside the cup-shaped socket of your pelvic bone, providing extensive range of motion and stability.
-The joint is supported by a complex array of muscles, cartilage, tendons and ligaments.
-When any part of your hip wears down due to injury, repetitive motion, bone tumors or some form of arthritis, it threatens your entire joint.
+The ball of your thigh bone rests inside the cup-shaped socket of your pelvic bone, providing an extensive range of motion and stability.
+The joint is supported by a complex array of muscles, cartilage, tendons, and ligaments.
+When any part of your hip wears down due to injury, repetitive motion, bone tumors, or some form of arthritis, it threatens your entire joint.

 Symptoms to monitor include: